tinyci/ci-agents/README.md

 you will be presented with a confirmation screen.
 If you are running in no auth mode, you will be teleported to the UI directly.

+### Jaeger Tracing mode

+If `USE_JAEGER=1` is supplied at either `demo` or `test-debug` targets, it will attempt to link to a jaeger tracing instance you can create with `make jaeger`.
+Please note that `enable_tracing` must be set in the services config for this to be effective.

 ### Configuring it

 To start, it's easiest to configure one task at the root with multiple runs.